grayalert/grayalert/README.md

 GrayAlert aims to identify and alert about anomalies in production microservices, ensuring that you're informed about new error types without being overwhelmed by redundant logs.
 It uses a suffix tree for anomaly detection ([Radix tree](https://en.wikipedia.org/wiki/Radix_tree), [PatriciaTrie](https://commons.apache.org/proper/commons-collections/apidocs/org/apache/commons/collections4/trie/PatriciaTrie.html)), ensuring efficient and accurate detection.

+### Typical use-case

+Imagine: You've just rolled out the latest version of your microservice into production.
+It's a moment of triumph, but also one of vigilance.
+What if new, unexpected errors pop up?
+NullPointerExceptions, bespoke error messages, or other anomalies - these gremlins can sneak in despite the most rigorous testing.

+Enter GrayAlert, your new ally in proactive error monitoring!
+GrayAlert is specifically designed for these critical moments.
+It's not just about catching errors - it's about catching them the first time they appear.
+With GrayAlert, you're not bombarded with every single occurrence of a known issue.
+Instead, you're alerted only about the new, potentially critical errors that matter.

+But here's the best part: GrayAlert integrates seamlessly with your favorite notification tools like Microsoft Teams, (TODO) Slack, and more.
+This means you get real-time alerts in the platforms you already use and love.
+No more sifting through endless logs when something goes wrong.

+GrayAlert is especially useful when the unexpected happens.
+If pagerduty rings, GrayAlert's insights into new errors could be the key to swiftly pinpointing the root cause, saving precious time and effort.

+This isn't just another error monitoring tool.
+GrayAlert is about giving you peace of mind.
+It's about making your post-release monitoring as smooth and stress-free as possible.
+It's about letting you focus on what you do best - creating amazing software - while it keeps an eye on the background, ensuring everything runs like clockwork.
+Welcome to a new era of smart, efficient, and proactive error management!

 ### Key Features:

 - **Anomaly Detection:** New error types are detected based on a combination of the microservice name and logger class name.
 Messages are compared to a list of known messages, with a unique tokenization strategy to ensure accurate differentiation.